ogasimli/Udacity-FEND---Restaurant-Reviews/README.md

-# Mobile Web Specialist Certification Course
+# Frontend Web Developer Nanodegree

-## Project Overview: Stage 1
+## Project Overview

 For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
 In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
 You will also add a service worker to begin the process of creating a seamless offline experience for your users.